-The following is an analysis of the selling, general and administration categories:
+The following is an analysis of the selling, general and administrative categories:

-Selling expenses decreased by 23% in the first quarter of 2008 as less was spent on lab and equipment supplies, while operating costs for sales staff increased as the number of sales personnel increased from two to six since March 31, 2007.
+Selling expenses increased for the three and six months ended June 30, 2008 as operating costs, such as vehicle leases, customer relations and travel expenses for sales staff increased due to the increase in the number of sales personnel from two to six since June 30, 2007.
 Selling costs relate to customer relation costs, promotion and travel costs.

-Professional and consulting expenses increased by 51.9% in the first quarter of 2008.
-The increase is due to increased accounting fees relating to public reporting matters.
+Professional and consulting expenses increased by 0.5% and 25.8%, respectively, for the three and six months ended June 30, 2008.
+The increase is due to increased accounting fees relating to public reporting matters along with placement fees for hiring of staff.
 Costs in this category comprise mainly accounting, legal, advisory and consulting fees.

-General and administration expenses increased due to an increase in office and computer maintenance expenses as a result of a Calgary office brought with the Millennium acquisition.
+General and administration expenses increased due to an increase in office and computer maintenance expenses as a result of the Calgary office brought in with the Millennium acquisition.
+The Company has also increased expenditures to its safety program.
 General and administration costs consist of licenses, office and computer expenses, and insurance and general bank charges.

-Warehouse rent, utilities and occupancy cost expenses increased in the first quarter of 2008 due to the July 2007 Millennium acquisition which brought four new warehouses in Veteran, Swift Current, Estevan and Nisku, along with new office space in Calgary.
-There were also increases in the rent paid for liquid tanks in Edson, Alberta as a result in an increase in the amount of liquid invert blended and stored.
-Costs in this category comprise mainly of rent, utilities, warehouse expense for the Camrose, Acheson and Estevan locations as well as liquid storage tank rentals.
+Warehouse rent, utilities and occupancy cost expenses increased for the three and six months ended June 30, 2008 due to the July 2007 Millennium acquisition which brought four new warehouses in Veteran, Swift Current, Estevan and Nisku, along with new office space in Calgary.
+Costs in this category are comprised mainly of rent, utilities, warehouse expense for the Camrose, Acheson and Estevan locations as well as liquid storage tank rentals.